CKD – the basics (for health professionals)

 Fluid overload

-In the presence of significantly reduced GFR, the kidneys are unable to adequately controlled fluid volume.
+In the presence of significantly reduced GFR, the kidneys are unable to control fluid volume.
 This leads to hypervolaemia and patients may have oedema (ankle, sacral, pulmonary), ascites, raised JVP, gallop rhythm and bilateral pleural effusions.

 Note.
 Heavily nephrotic patients usually have pleural effusions (and sometimes peri-orbital oedema) rather than pulmonary oedema.